Yas2020/AmazonDynamodbApplications/README.md

 					   --publish \
 					   --zip-file fileb://path/to/login.zip
 A lambda function can aslo be invoked using sam cli.
 But it is easier to test the function on Lambda console for me.

-   11 - Using Lambda console, create a new lambda function called DragonSearch and paste the content of `dragon_search.py`.
-At the root of our API, create a post method with lambda function as its integration type and choose DragonSearch as its function.
-After checking for the validity of the session
+   11 - Using API Gateway console, create an api called DragonSearchAPI.
+Using Lambda console, create a new lambda function called DragonSearch, attach an appropriate role to it and paste the content of `dragon_search.py`.
+At the root of API, create a post method with lambda function as its integration type and choose DragonSearch as its function (keep Use Lambda Proxy integration unchecked for all methods we create here later on - also timout is to be 10000 (10 sec)).
+Remember that, every time you make chenges to API, make sure to deploy the api again.
+Also CORS should be enabled everytime because your website is hosted on one domain and your API on another.
+Your browser might block this of CORS is not enabled.
+After deploying, insert the url address into `config.js` to connect website to API.

+   After checking for the validity of the session (token is not expired) done by DragonSearch, user can search dragons by name or see all of of the cards.
+This is to prevent unauthorized users to have access to data by calling api directly bypassing the website login protect, that comes in the next step.

+   12 - Before we let users login, we need to check for credentials.
+From API console, create a new resource called "login" with a post method, and choose lambda as its integration type with the function LoginEdXDragonGame created in step 10.
+Front end first shows users the login form (login page) whose result will be sent to /login endpoint of our api, handled by a lambda function and permission will be returned to the fornt end.
+Any search by user is directed to the root of the api handled by
-   (token is not expired), user can search dragons by name or see all of of the cards.
-Requesnt sent ot /login end point of our API, will be checked by login lambda function in the backend for whether user is admin or no, which will be communicated to the front end.
+   DragonSearch lambda function.
+Request sent to /login end point of our API will be checked by login lambda function LoginEdXDragonGame in the backend to see whether user is admin or no, and the result will be communicated to the front end.
 If the user is admin, then editing/creating previlages will be granted by the front end; dragon cards will be edittable.

-   12 - From API console, create a new resource called "login" with a post method, and choose lambda as its integration type with the function
-   LoginEdXDragonGame created in step 10.
-Front end first shows the login form whose result will be sent to /login endpoint of our api, handled by a lambda function and permission will be returned to the fornt end.
-Any search by user is directed to the root of the api handled by DragonSearch lambda function.

    13 - Run